 Many alarm themselves when they notice WordPress failed login attempts on their websites.
 On the other hand, security and tech-savvy people do not bother much about failed login attempts.
 After all, every website will get its fair share of bot traffic and dictionary attacks.

 Does your WordPress website receive a lot of failed login attempts?
 This article explains why your WordPress gets such attacks and what you should do about them.
-It also suggests a number of recommendations to help you improve the security of your website’s login pages.
+It also suggests a number of recommendations to help you harden the security of your WordPress.

 You notice too many failed login attempts on your WordPress